MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 # Create a CMake Linux project in Visual Studio

 ::: moniker range="vs-2015"
 Linux support is available in Visual Studio 2017 and later.
-To see the documentation for these versions, set the Visual Studio **Version** selector control for this article to Visual Studio 2017 or Visual Studio 2019.
-It's found at the top of the table of contents on this page.
+To see the documentation for these versions, set the Visual Studio **Version** drop-down located above the table of contents to **Visual Studio 2017** or **Visual Studio 2019**.::: moniker-end

-::: moniker-end

 ::: moniker range=">=vs-2017"